 If you receive a jury summons, and have served on a grand or petit jury in a federal court within the last two years, you may request to be excused.
 You must indicate your request on your juror qualification questionnaire.
 Please include the location of the federal court in which you served.

-No. Cellular phones (including BlackBerrys), PDA devices, cameras, tape recorders, laptop computers or any other electronic communication devices are prohibited in the courthouse.
+Laptops, iPads, or similar tablets/computing devices are prohibited in the courthouse.
 Please leave these items at home or in your car.
+See Local Rule 83.32 for more information.

 Not driving does not excuse you from jury service.
 Public transportation may be available.
 If you have someone drive you, he/she is welcome to wait in the jury assembly room while you are in the courtroom.
 Please be advised taxi fare is not a reimbursable expense.